 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for Noninvasive Carotid Function Tests Under NCD 212
+CPT, HCPCS, and ICD-10 Codes for Noninvasive Carotid Testing Under NCD 212

-NCD 212 does not list specific CPT or HCPCS codes.
-This is not a gap in this article—it is the actual policy.
-CMS explicitly leaves code-level determinations to local MACs.
+NCD 212 does not list specific CPT, HCPCS, or ICD-10 codes.
+This is not a documentation gap in this article — it reflects the actual policy.
+CMS structured NCD 212 to define covered test categories descriptively, not by code.
+Code-level guidance lives at the MAC level in local coverage determinations.

 Get the Full Picture